First Time Hunters

 The Atlantic Provinces Hunter Education Course is taken following successful completion of the Canadian Firearms Safety Course.

-The Atlantic Provinces Hunter Education Course in Nova Scotia is provided by the Nova Scotia Department of Natural Resources through the Hnatiuk's Hunting and Fishing Limited.
+The Atlantic Provinces Hunter Education Course in Nova Scotia is provided by the Nova Scotia Department of Lands and Forestry through the Hnatiuk's Hunting and Fishing Limited.

 Courses are offered based on student demand and instructor availability.
 Students complete a written test; pass mark is 80%.
 To find out when and where the Hunter Education Course will be held, click here.